 So it’s no surprise a whopping 91 percent of military families “are taking precautionary measures to deal with defense spending cuts,” according to the study.
 More than a third “believe Congress should repeal the caps on military and domestic spending.”
 Military families are also more anxious about the cuts.
 With 69 percent reporting anxiety compared to 40 percent of civilian families.

 Being responsible for more healthcare costs and smaller annual pay increases are among some of the biggest concerns military families are facing financially.
 “Sixty-five percent of middle-class military families feel financially stressed month to month.
 That’s 11 points higher than the general population,” the study said.

-Almost 75 percent of military respondents noted that they had experienced a mental or physical health issue within the last year, and the overwhelming majority of those cases were mental issues (62 percent).
+Almost 75 percent of military respondents noted that they had experienced a mental or physical health issue last year.
+The overwhelming majority of those cases were mental issues (62 percent).
 The study also noted trouble sleeping and weight change were frequent issues and much more common among military families who did not use financial planners.

-Only 36 percent of military families feel very financially secure month-to-month, about on par with the general population at 34 percent.
+Only 36 percent of military families feel very financially secure month-to-month.
+On par with the general population at 34 percent.
 But despite these problems, military families are more confident in their future prospects:

 - “49 percent of military families feel extremely or very confident in their ability to retire comfortably vs. 35 percent of the general population.”

-- “54 percent of military families feel extremely or very confident that their financial situation will improve in the next year vs. 37 percent of the general population.”
+- “54 percent of military families feel extremely or very confident that their financial situation will improve next year vs. 37 percent of the general population.”

 The study, released in May, surveyed 530 consumers with an annual household income of at least $50,000.
 Results of the First Command Financial Behaviors Index are reported quarterly.